Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 **Shaping:** Your _shaping_ manifestation creates the _consuming fog_ tile effect.
 These tiles are heavily shrouded

 When you activate your _shaping_ manifestation, the fogs swallow creatures lost in them, causing them to mysteriously appear some distance away.
-Make an Expertise attack against a creature of your choice that is occupying a _consuming fog tile_ within a 6 tile range.
+Make a special attack against Expertise against a creature of your choice that is occupying a _consuming fog tile_ within a 6 tile range.
 If you hit, select 3 hiding spots within consuming fog tiles of your choice within a 6 tile range.
 They teleport to one of these hiding spots (their choice) and gain the hidden status.

 **Storm:** Your _storm_ manifestation also applies one stack of blinded to creatures that it hits.